Zack Moss Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 Matchup vs. Tennessee

-- In his one career matchups, Moss notched zero rushing yards versus the Titans, 41.5 fewer than his over/under in Monday's game.
+- Moss' zero rushing yards in his single career matchup against the Titans are 42.5 fewer yards than his over/under in Monday's game.

-- Moss did not have a touchdown run in that game against the Titans.
+- Moss did not have a touchdown run in that contest against the Titans.

-- In terms of defending against the run, the Titans are 16th in the NFL, allowing 112.8 yards per game.
+- In terms of defending against the run, the Titans are 16th in the NFL, giving up 112.8 yards per game.

-- The Bills are up against the NFL's 27th-ranked defense when it comes to rushing TDs conceded (seven this season).
+- The Bills are up against the NFL's 27th-ranked defense when it comes to rushing TDs allowed (seven this season).

 Recent Performances

-- During his last three games, Moss has rushed for 158 yards (52.7 per game) on 38 carries with one touchdown.
+- Moss has 158 rushing yards (52.7 ypg) on 38 carries with one touchdown in his last three games.

-- He has added six catches for 86 yards (28.7 per game) and one receiving touchdown.
+- He's also hauled in six passes for 86 yards (28.7 per game) and one touchdown.

 Moss' Buffalo Teammates